Company Logo - Home Link

 Here you will be competing with tour groups (or maybe you’ll be with us!) so you’ll want to get here at least 15 minutes ahead of time.

-Most visitors don’t come here so it’s busy but not crowded.
+Most visitors don’t come here, though - which is why I like to bring my guests - so it’s busy but not crowded.

 The Victoria Memorial